agduncan94/phylogenetic_augmentation_paper/phylogenetic_augmentations/README.md

 This folder contains all of the scripts necessary to recreate the phylogenetic augmentation analysis and associated figures.

 Note that the runtime of these analyses is dependent on the system being used.
+All analyses were run on an Ubuntu workstation with the following specs:

+* Ubuntu 20.04.6 LTS
+* Intel Core i9-10900X CPU @ 3.70GHz x 20
-All analyses were run using an NVIDIA RTX A400 GPU with 16376MiB of memory.
+* NVIDIA RTX A400 GPU with 16376MiB of memory
+* 31.1 GiB of memory

 ## Download data
 The data for the analyses are stored on Zenodo and can be downloaded from there.